 Section 7.
 A vacancy in any office or directorship shall be filled by the Board of Directors.

 Section 8.
 No more than two individuals from one company can serve on the board at the same time.
 The only exception would be if there is a vacancy that cannot be filled.

 Section 1.
 The administration and management of GAPPS shall be controlled by the Board of Directors, which consists of all officers and directors.
 They shall have the authority to do any and all things necessary for the administration and management of GAPPS.
 Decisions shall be reached by majority vote of the members of the Board of Directors that are present.
 No proxy voting shall be allowed.

 Section 2.
 The President shall preside at all meetings, shall make all appointments that are deemed necessary to administer GAPPS, and shall submit at the annual meeting an annual report describing programs and actions by the Board of Directors.

 Section 3.
 The Vice-President shall perform the duties of the office of president whenever the President is unable to do so.

 Section 4.
 The Secretary shall cause to be recorded the minutes of all Board meetings and the annual meeting.

 Section 6.
-A petition, signed by members representing fifteen (15) persent of the total votes eligible to vote at that time in GAPPS requesting the holding of an election for the purpose of recalling a member of the Board of Directors or any officer, may be filed at any time with the Secretary.
+A petition, signed by fifteen (15) percent of the total voting membership requesting an election for the purpose of recalling a member of the Board of Directors, may be filed at any time with the Secretary.
 If recall is for the Secretary, the petition shall be filed with the President.
-After verification of signatures, the President shall certify the petition and immediately direct a ballot be mailed to each member.
+After verification of signatures, the President shall certify the petition and immediately direct a ballot be sent to each member.
 The ballot shall read as follows:

 Shall –name of director– Be Recalled?